takari/polyglot-maven/README.md

 end
 ```

-# Building

-## Requirements
+# Requirements

 * [Maven](http://maven.apache.org) 3.3.1+
 * [Java](http://java.sun.com/) 7+

-# Configuration
+# Usage

-To use Polyglot for Maven you need to edit
+To use Polyglot for Maven you need to edit `${maven.multiModuleProjectDirectory}/.mvn/extensions.xml` and add the
-`${maven.multiModuleProjectDirectory}/.mvn/extensions.xml`
-and add the appropriate language extension.
+appropriate language extension.

 ## Available Languages